splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

 Manage custom categories
 ------------------------------------------------------------

 Custom categories help you quickly find metrics related to commonly used dimensions in your organization.
 If your administrators haven't created any custom categories, the custom categories section isn't visible.
 Infrastructure Monitoring administrators can add them.
 See :ref:`managing-custom-categories`.

 When you select a custom category value or integration, a key-value pair is added as a search filter, and a metric search is run.

 If there are more than a few values for a custom category, you can select :guilabel:`Show more` to see the first 100 results.
 If you don’t see the value that you’re looking for in the longer list, you can enter it in the search field to return more relevant search results.

 Use custom categories to browse for metrics using features that are unique to your organization’s data, like custom tags or properties.
-If you use custom metrics, you can set up custom categories to surface key dimensions from your data to help your users get started.
-Custom categories are defined for the entire organization.
-Only Infrastructure Monitoring users with admin privileges will see a button to :guilabel:`Add custom categories`.
+If you use custom metrics, you can set up custom categories to surface key dimensions from your data to help your user get started.
+Administrators can add custom categories.

-To select dimensions or properties to be displayed as custom categories on the Metrics page, select :guilabel:`Add custom categories`.
-The number of categories for each organization is limited.
-Once the limit has been reached, the "+" button will be disabled.
-Select :guilabel:`Save and close` when you have finished adding categories.

-The custom categories you added are now available for use on the Metrics page.
+To display dimensions and properties as custom categories on the Metrics page, select :guilabel:`Add custom categories`.
+Select :guilabel:`Save and close` when you finish adding categories.The custom categories you added are now available for use on the Metrics page.
 Selecting :guilabel:`Edit` lets you add, delete, or update existing custom categories.
-Non-administrators do not see the option to edit custom categories.

-.. _metadata-catalog:
 .. _search-edit-metadata:

 Use the Metadata Catalog to search and edit metadata